mozilla/bedrock/docs/vpn-subscriptions.rst

             # repeat for other country codes.
         }

-3. Once every new country has a mapping to a pricing plan, next add new each new country code to the list of supported countries  in ``VPN_COUNTRY_CODES``.
+3. Once every new country has a mapping to a pricing plan, add each new country code to the list of supported countries  in ``VPN_COUNTRY_CODES``.
 Because new countries need to be added behind a feature switch, you may want to create a new variable temporarily for this until launched, such as ``VPN_COUNTRY_CODES_WAVE_VI``.
 You can then add these to ``VPN_COUNTRY_CODES`` in ``products/views.py`` using a simple function like so: